Reimagining Wedding Posing: Presence vs Performance

 Tip: The in-between moments…

-Many of the best wedding photos aren’t when people are standing precisely, like in this photo… the groom was coming back from retrieving his bride’s bouquet, and a breeze had gently began to make her veil dance, creating a unique image that was true to the moment!
+Many of the best wedding photos aren’t when people are standing precisely.
+Like in this photo… the groom was coming back from retrieving his bride’s bouquet, and a breeze had gently began to make her veil dance, creating a unique image that was true to the moment!

 2. When and how to go about wedding poses for photos: